AmnadTaowsoam/MICROPLATE-AI-System/docs/12-Deployment-Guide.md

 echo "Deploying to ${ENVIRONMENT} environment..."

 # Build and push images
-services=("auth-service" "image-ingestion-service" "vision-inference-service" "result-api-service" "labware-interface-service" "vision-capture-service" "gateway" "frontend")
+services=("auth-service" "image-ingestion-service" "vision-inference-service" "result-api-service" "labware-interface-service" "vision-capture-service" "frontend")

 for service in "${services[@]}"; do echo "Building ${service}..."